bbmoz/meteor-gulp/README.md

 <---- END gulp scaffold ---->
 ```

+At the moment, this package serves as a one-time install and should probably be removed afterwards via a "meteor remove".
+More features are being planned that will make this package more useful.

 ##Why Gulp for Meteor?
 Gulp allows for a separation of concerns between Meteor's internal build system and a more general purpose task runner that gulp provides.
 By allowing gulp to use packages like linting, you are able to re-use the exact same gulp files from one project to another.